-The objectives of a red team exercise are mainly defined by what the manufacturer or supply chain partner to learn from the exercise and what has been defined in the scope of the exercise to be tested.
-There are 3 common objectives that red team members accomplish during the exercise.
+The red team exercise objectives are defined by the manufacturer or supply chain partner concerns and are limited in the exercise’s scope to be tested.
+There are three common objectives that red team members accomplish during the exercise.

 - The first objective of a red team exercise is to identify any physical, hardware, software, and human vulnerabilities that affect the security of your business.
-Compared to vulnerability assessments and penetration tests, where the goal is to identify vulnerabilities within a given environment, red team exercises are focused on identifying and exploiting multiple vulnerabilities across multiple environments, including trying to gain physical access to specific locations owned by the business.
+Compared to vulnerability assessments and penetration tests, where the goal is to identify vulnerabilities within a given environment, red team exercises focus on identifying and exploiting multiple vulnerabilities across multiple domains, including gaining physical access to specific locations owned by the business.

-- The second objective of a red team exercise is to obtain a realistic understanding of the risks that your business can face.
-As the scope of what can be tested is increased, more vulnerabilities and risks will be revealed.
+- The second objective of a red team exercise is to obtain a realistic understanding of your business’s risks.
+As the scope of testing increases, findings will reveal more vulnerabilities.
 Red team exercises focus on multiple security aspects that can affect a business, including procedures for guiding visitors around a facility, training used to prepare employees for cyber incidents, and the equipment and their setup used for physically securing a facility.

 - The final objective of a red team exercise is to help address and fix all identified security weaknesses.
-Once the risks that affect a manufacturer or business have been identified, a report from the red team will include how the vulnerability was exploited and what changes should be made to prevent the vulnerability from being exploited again.
+When the exposures are identified, the red team report will include how the vulnerabilities were exploited, and what changes should be made to prevent the vulnerabilities from being used again.

 What does “think like an attacker” mean?

 It is common to hear red team members and penetration testers talk about “think like an attacker,” but what does it mean to think like an attacker?
 When conducting red team exercises, the team members have to think about how to prolong their control over devices and systems across a business network without alerting the blue team of their presence.